 |North Cyprus**||no data||no data|

 In the Czech Republic, IVF clinics are monitored by NRAR (National Register of Assisted Reproduction), and clinics report their IVF statistics data to UZIS (Institute of Health Information and Statistics of the Czech Republic).

-Reports are published on its website going back to 2010.
+Reports are published on their website going back to 2010.
 You can download a PDF report for specific years, and they are all in Czech.
 You can find the reports here.